sortecoevo/sortee/content/people.md

-Members of the inaugural executive committee (with category) are:
+Members of the inaugural executive committee are:

 ---